waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Navigational Insights (Verified)
 - **[CORRECTED AGAIN] Victory Road 2F Layout:** The `landmass_analyzer` tool confirms this floor is split into two disconnected landmasses.
 Landmass 0 is the main, large area where the puzzle is.
 Landmass 1 is a small, isolated platform in the northeast corner accessible only via a specific ladder from 3F.
 My previous conclusion that it was one contiguous area was a hallucination.
 - **Victory Road 3F Layout:** Landmass analysis confirmed this floor is split into three disconnected areas.
 My previous navigation loops were caused by failing to understand this and attempting to pathfind between them.
+- **[CORRECTED] Victory Road 2F Navigation:** The ground floor is split into two disconnected eastern and western sections by impassable walls.
+The only way to cross is by using the elevated platforms, accessible via the steps at (22, 16) in the east and (6, 11) in the west.

 # VI.
 Archived & Falsified Hypotheses
+- **[FALSIFIED] Victory Road 2F Secret Passage (9, 16):** The puzzle agent's hypothesis of a secret passage at (9, 16) was tested by attempting to push the boulder at (8, 16) east.
+The push failed, proving the tile is impassable.
+This hypothesis is incorrect.
+- **[HYPOTHESIS] Victory Road 2F Puzzle Solution requires a boulder from 3F:** The boulders on 2F cannot reach the switch at (10, 17).
+The next step is to return to 3F and search for a hole that drops a boulder into the eastern section of 2F.
 - **[FALSIFIED] Victory Road 3F Hidden Passage (12,7):** The puzzle agent hypothesized a secret passage at (12,7).
 This was also based on being on the wrong platform.
 This hypothesis is likely incorrect.
-- **[HYPOTHESIS] Victory Road 2F Secret Passage:** The puzzle agent suggests a secret passage at (9, 16) is the key to solving the puzzle for the switch at (10, 17).
-The plan is to push the boulder from (5,15) down and then east to test this hypothesis.
-- **[CORRECTED] Victory Road 2F Navigation:** The ground floor is split into two disconnected eastern and western sections by impassable walls.
-The only way to cross is by using the elevated platforms, accessible via the steps at (22, 16) in the east and (6, 11) in the west.